 Are you planning on using My Father’s World Adventures in US History?
-Find lots of awesome printables and activities for exploring American History with your little kids.
+This post is filled with lots of awesome ideas, printables and activities for exploring American History with your little kids.
 You’re definitely going to want to check it out!

 This is the year I’ve been not so patiently waiting for since we started homeschooling, Adventures in US History.
 I’m not sure why I’m so intrigued by American History, but I totally am.

 If you’re new to homeschooling this year, then definitely check out my How To Homeschool page first.
 There are tons of resources to get you started.

 By the way, this post may contain affiliate links. which means I may receive a small commission at no additional cost to you if an item is purchased through one of these links.
 For more information, see my full disclosures here.

 And then, of course, everything changed and suddenly I couldn’t make up my mind.
 For literally months, I agonized over which of the two made more sense for the little guy’s first-grade year.

 I love Sonlight literature and feel like we can never have too many awesome books in our homeschool library, but of course, I feel the same way about the hands-on aspect of My Father’s World.

 It’s for sure a tough decision.
 Homeschool mama problems, right?